CarolinaBaruzzi/AristidaReproduction_BurnSeason_Canopy/README.md

 ## Analyses and data for: Baruzzi, C., N. Medina-Irizarry, M.N.
 Armstrong, and R.M.
 Crandall.
 Fire season and canopy cover interact to affect reproduction of a pyrogenic bunchgrass, Aristida beyrichiana.
-Plant Ecology, Accepted.
+Plant Ecology, 223: 263-272.

 This repository provides the data and R code for the analyses presented in the research article Baruzzi, C., N. Medina-Irizarry, M.N.
 Armstrong, and R.M.
 Crandall.
 Fire season and canopy cover interact to affect reproduction of a pyrogenic bunchgrass, _Aristida beyrichiana_.
 Plant Ecology, Accepted.